GrammyMoney/GRAM-OF1/README.md

 # Open-GRAMv2
-A premium chassis designed for the Open Frame1 platform.

 # Introduction
 **Open GRAMv2** was borne from a desire to create a premium digital controller chassis that allowed for maximum flexibility in design, while also optimizing for cost.
 The main component is an SLA-printed resin frame that allows for customized top and bottom panels.
 This enables a variety of customizations all based on the same initial framework.
 The v2.0 model supports soldered MX switches (hotswaps are technically possible, but have not been tested and may reduce stability).